 Another housekeeping mistake many people make is waiting until they’re in the mood to clean.
 While this approach may work when you’re already feeling energized, it sets you up for failure during periods of your life when you’re tired, stressed, or down.
 You can ensure you don’t let cleaning fall by the wayside.
 Set aside two hours each week for housekeeping and make sure you abide by this schedule consistently.

-For most people, the best time to clean is on the weekend, preferably in the morning.
+Expert cleaning tip: For most people, the best time to clean is on the weekend, preferably in the morning.
 Doing your chores early will give you a sense of accomplishment.
 It will also ensure that you have the rest of the day to relax.
 Alternatively, if you don’t want to spend your whole weekend cleaning, you can hire a maid service.
-They can clean while you’re at work on Monday and you can come home to a beautiful house.
+They can clean while you’re at work on Monday, and you can come home to a beautiful house.
 This arrangement will take care of any mess your family makes over the weekend and allow you to dedicate just 10-15 minutes to cleaning on weeknights.

 3. Organize and prepare your cleaning supplies.

 Nothing destroys cleaning motivation faster than having to search high and low for the right products.
 To prevent this kind of hassle and frustration, first of all, make sure that you have all the essential household cleaning tools and equipment.
-This way you won’t have to scramble to find something at the last minute.
-Try to get into the habit of keeping all of your essential cleaning equipment in one place, and wash your cleaning sponges and cloths immediately after you’ve finished using them.
+This way, you won’t have to scramble to find something at the last minute.
+Try to get into the habit of keeping all of your essential cleaning equipment in one place, and wash your cleaning sponges and dishcloths immediately after you’ve finished using them.
 Likewise, try making a note (e.g., on a whiteboard on the fridge) whenever you notice that you’re running low on a particular product so that you don’t forget to purchase more.

 4. Play music while you work.